dbt-labs/corp/handbook/about_dbt_labs.md

 - **Progress > perfection:** Immediate answers aren’t expected.
 With the proper communication and tools in play, employees are empowered to keep iterating and making progress, backed with trust and support.

 ## [Regional Offices](https://www.notion.so/dbtlabs/dbt-Labs-Office-Strategy-adad4eeeb29a406493a1ea23299b5278)
 In regions with high employee count, dbt Labs has office space to support async-first collaboration and promote our culture and values when teams meet onsite.
-Designed with intention, these spaces are not used to incentivize local collaboration but instead support community development and foster connection with cross-functional teams during onsites.
+As outlined in our [office strategy](/handbook/working_and_growing_here.md#office-strategy-1), these spaces are designed with intention.
+They are not used to incentivize local collaboration but instead support community development and foster connection with cross-functional teams during offsites.

 Learn more about the offices, building access and offsite information [here](https://www.notion.so/dbtlabs/Workplace-7a798fcfa1eb4fba9e061577b6fbb33b?pvs=4).